html5rocks/www.html5rocks.com/CONTRIBUTING.md

-Step-by-step guide for third-party developers to contribute to html5rocks.com.
+A step-by-step guide for third-party developers to contribute to html5rocks.com.
 Before you draft the article, read our [writing tips](https://github.com/html5rocks/www.html5rocks.com/wiki/Writing-Tips).

 # Before you start